English Learners

 Elementary Program

-K-5 Elementary EL Program accelerates English Language learning through the use and application of the following principles:
+K-5 Elementary ML Program accelerates English Language learning through the use and application of the following principles:

 - Helping students develop proficiency all four language skills - reading, writing, speaking, and listening - interdependently, but at different rates and in different ways.